 The Samhsa helpline is a free, confidential 24 hr resource for those concerned about their substance use and who would like a referrals.

 If you are in recovery from a substance use disorder, the Wellness Center is here to support you in your recovery and help direct you to resources to help you with your physical and mental wellness.
-There are weekly Alcoholics Anonymous meetings for students every Tuesday during the school year.
-They are held from 1:30-2:30 in Centennial forum and are for students in active recovery.
-If that time does not work with your schedule, there are many meetings in the Chicago area, please see Chicago Alcoholics Anonymous for more information.
+Therapy may be a good option for students who want to address different factors that may be affecting their substance use and mental health.
+For students in active recovery, there are Alcoholics Anonymous meetings in the surrounding community of both campuses that students can attend.
+Please see Chicago Alcoholics Anonymous for more information on meeting locations and times.

 If you are worried that a loved one may be abusing alcohol, there are some signs you can look for.
 However, all of these signs may not be present as some people are better at hiding their dependence.
 If you are concerned about someone, go with your gut and reach out.